 A Will specifically for guardianship shall cost Dh5,000, and the cost for two mirror wills for two parents shall cost Dh7,500.

-Registering a will isn’t the only step which must be considered important.Professional advice is very relevant for the same.
-The coming of the Wills & Probate Registry has served to underline the need for expats to get their Wills sorted out professionally and will help make that process easier.
+Registration of Wills isn’t the only step which must be considered important.Professional advice is very relevant for the same.
+The coming of the Wills and Probate Registry has served to underline the need for expats to get their Wills sorted out professionally and will help make that process easier.
 The new registration process makes it critical to have a professional look at which a person’s assets are currently covered in any Will they have, and which are not.
-This must be kept in mind that Wills registered with the Wills &Probate Registry govern Dubai assets (and other issues such as guardianship) only.
+This must be kept in mind that Wills registered with the Wills & Probate Registry govern Dubai assets (and other issues such as guardianship) only.

-All properties, movable or immovable, of which the testator is owner and which are transferable can be disposed of by a Will.
-Property which is not legally transferable cannot be bequeathed.
-It means person cannot write a Will on the property which is legally not transferable.
+All properties, movable or immovable, of which the testator is an owner and which are transferable can be disposed of by a Will.
+A property which is not legally transferable cannot be bequeathed.
+It means a person cannot write a Will on the property which is legally not transferable.

 As per the Hindu Succession Act, 1956, Hindus, Buddhist, Sikh or Jains can execute a will.